When you’re living paycheck to paycheck, your #1 priority is to save $1,000.

 Here are three strategies for earning more money faster:

-The easiest way to make more money is to increase your primary source of income, e.g. the income you earn from your job.
+The easiest way to make more money is to increase your primary source of income: in other words, the income you earn from your job.

 There are three options to consider: